Colors

 Using Blue - Red palette Using Blue - Red palette

-Yellow - Green palette
+Yellow - Green Palette

 Depending on the visual outcome of the chart, if the positive sentiment is to be highlighted then use Yellow - Green palette.